-One of this years most talked about series is The Haunting of Hill House.
+One of this years most talked-about series is Netflix’s The Haunting of Hill House.
 A modern take on the classic Shirley Jackson novel, The Haunting of Hill House, the show alternates between the present and the past to tell the story of the Crain family.
 After purchasing the grand Hill house, flippers Olivia and Hugh Crain instantly start construction so they can sell the home for a huge profit in hopes of buying a “forever home” for their family.
 Luckily for them they have their five children to help.
-It doesn’t take long for things to get unusual and after a tragic loss the now adult Crain children are still haunted by the ghosts of their past.
+It doesn’t take long for things to get unusual and after a tragic loss, the now-adult Crain children are still haunted by the ghosts of their past.
 Is Hill House trying to draw them back?
 Or is it simply all in their head?

 This is your official spoiler warning!